How Your Content Team Should Look with 1, 3, and 10+ People

 3 key roles

 1. Content creators: Yes, multiple.
 You want to continue scaling this piece out, constantly looking for good writers, because ultimately the biggest bottleneck to “more good content” always comes back to having more good writers in your roster.
 AI is increasingly used in SEO to speed up workflows, both for research and content creation.
+Similarly, web scraping solutions are a powerful tool for gathering competitive data, monitoring trends, and automating repetitive tasks.
 With the right tools, your writers will be more productive.

 2. Dedicated content editor: Once you get to publishing ~3-5 pieces per week, it makes sense to have at least a part-time (if not full-time editor) to help pick up the slack, provide a fresh pair of eyes to help your small writing army, while also freeing up the content manager to focus on more strategic things…